I quit my full-time job 12 months ago.

 Absolutely.
 Working for yourself is as freeing as running through a field of flowers with sunshine glistening in your hair.
 With no one around to tell you what to do, you feel as though anything is possible.

-It takes a buttload of self-discipline, but the flexibility to have a mid afternoon nap or to take the day off when you want to is pretty damn great.
-If you want to work in your underwear, ain’t nobody gonna stop you!
+It takes a ton of self-discipline and you have to develop a set of skills to boost your chances of success, but the result is the flexibility to have a mid afternoon nap or to take the day off when you want, which is pretty damn great.
+If you want to work in your pajamas, ain’t nobody gonna stop you!

 While I can’t exactly say that I’ve “made it” working as entrepreneur just yet, I’m certainly well on my way and there’s no way I’m giving up now.